BestTimesToVisit.com Logo

 Sunrise Spectacle at Sunrise Point

-Witness the majestic Mount Rainier ignite with alpenglow as the sun crests the horizon from Sunrise Point.
-This is the highest point in the park accessible by vehicle, offering unparalleled, unobstructed views of the mountain and surrounding peaks.
-Arrive well before dawn to secure a prime spot and savor the quiet anticipation.
+Witness the majestic Mount Rainier awaken in a symphony of color from Sunrise Point.
+The first rays of light paint the snow-capped peak in hues of pink and gold, a truly spiritual moment.
+Arrive well before dawn to secure a prime viewing spot and savor the quiet anticipation.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.